raghur/easyblogger/README.md

     formats that Pandoc supports
 3. More Pandoc goodness - supports pandoc filters so you can do nice things like create diagrams with [`mermaid-filter`](https://github.com/raghur/mermaid-filter)
+4. AsciiDoc support - Supports asciidoc as a source format as well using `asciidoctor` & `asciidoctor-diagram`
 4. You can also export your existing posts to your favourite lightweight markup format like markdown etc as individual files.
     Then edit them in a real editor, and publish them back!
 All pandoc